langmaninternet/DialoIIISupport/README.md

 F1 to on/off auto left mouse click

-F2 to on/off auto skill 1 2 3 4 an healing Q
+F2 to on/off auto skill 1 2 3 4 an healing Q (On Full-HD Resolution, F2 auto stop at town)

 F3 to on/off auto right mouse click